World-class healthcare in the Dominican Republic for you and your family

 Clean, modern healthcare facilities + well-educated physicians

-Fifteen years ago, the Dominican Republic significantly reformed its health care system.
-In the big cities and major tourist areas like the North Coast, the quality of health care is first rate.
+Now, in the big cities and major tourist areas like the North Coast and Punta Cana, the quality of healthcare is first rate.

 At both hospitals and private clinics, doctors and other medical staff are well-trained.
 They're often educated abroad, mostly in the United States.
 And they'll usually be able to speak to you in English.